junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam protests weakly with rolling eyes that mean "I wasn't a sickly kid!"
 Dean's too distracted to see it.

-Cas manages to get his breathes even again, pressing at his temples.
+Cas manages to get his breath even again, pressing at his temples.
 "I'm fine.
 The fight with Lucifer was exhausting, that's all.
-I think we should focus on looking for Nick and his body as vessel for Lucifer, as soon as possible.
+I think we should focus on looking for Nick and his body as a vessel for Lucifer as soon as possible.
 Heaven and the angels might not withstand much longer, I'm afraid souls might start falling from cracks in Heaven soon."

 Dean gives him another look, but decides to let it slip for once.
 He turns to Sam, shrugging lightly, "You heard Cas.
 Think it's settled then.
 How hard can it be to find a guy Lucifer handpicked seven years ago?"